 Each persons scoliosis is somewhat unique.
-A Physical Therapist tailors the scoliosis exercises to the individuals specific curve pattern.
+A Physical Therapist tailors the scoliosis exercises to the individuals specific curve pattern based on the Schroth Physical Therapy Method.
 The program is recommended for both adolescents and adults with idiopathic scoliosis.

 The treatment program includes; elongation exercises specific to the curve, opening of the spinal concavities through activation of transverse muscular forces, targeted breathing to facilitate derotation, correction of postural asymmetries, trunk stabilization in the corrected position, new improved movement patterns applied throughout ones daily activities, and home program education.